nih-cfde/usecases/use-cases/multi-compare-custodian.md

-Jon is a leader at the Common Fund, and wants to build summary tables of Common Fund assets for use in both tracking progress and for finding gaps that should be filled by future initiatives. he would like to use the CFDE dashboard to download simple tables or graphs that show what assets exist, and where.
+Jon is a leader at the Common Fund, and wants to build summary tables of Common Fund assets for use in both tracking progress and for finding gaps that should be filled by future initiatives.
+They would like to use the CFDE dashboard to download simple tables or graphs that show what assets exist, and where.

 Using a web browser, Jon uses a point and click interface to get a matrix of Uberon tissue terms by DCC.
-With a few more clicks, he gets similar tables showing Species, and Experiment Types by Program.
+With a few more clicks, they gets similar tables showing Species, and Experiment Types by Program.

 Since these are simple binary matrices, Jon can plot the data in almost any piece of plotting software.
-Since he would like to see what terms are most broadly and most infrequently found in the Common Fund, he opts for using UpSet, which will automatically render her data in a type of multidimensional venn diagram.
+Since they would like to see what terms are most broadly and most infrequently found in the Common Fund, they opts for using UpSet, which will automatically render her data in a type of multidimensional venn diagram.

 ### User Tasks